hassio-addons/repository-updater/README.md

 Reads remote add-on repositories, determines versions and generates changelogs to update the add-on repository fully automated.

-Mainly used by the Community Hass.io add-ons project.
+Mainly used by the Community Home Assistant Add-ons project.

-Please note, this program cannot be used with the general documented Hass.io add-on repository approach and only works in the setup where each add-on has its own GitHub repository.
+Please note, this program cannot be used with the general documented Home Assistant add-on repository approach and only works in the setup where each add-on has its own GitHub repository.

 ## Installation